 When compared to a traditional diversified portfolio, a volatility-controlled portfolio, or a “robot” advisory portfolio, Portfolio Shield’s unique design and hedging strategy allow Portfolio Shield™ to generate higher returns for less risk over 3-, 5-, and 10 years when compared to investing in the S&P 500®, based on current and backtested returns by Morningstar®.

-The strategy is designed to allocate itself to the S&P 500®, Nasdaq-100, and Russell 2000 when the equity markets are rising.
-When the equity markets slow down or start to correct, the algorithm adjusts and adds a long-term U.S. Treasury fund to the portfolio.
+The strategy is designed to allocate itself to the S&P 500® and the Nasdaq-100 with convexity and the Nasdaq-100 with convexity when the equity markets are rising (at the discretion of the managers, may temporarily use the S&P 500® with convexity and the Nasdaq-100 with convexity during Bear markets).
+When the equity markets slow down or start to correct, the portfolio reduces its equity exposure by adding a long-term U.S. Treasury fund to the allocation.

 The Treasury fund acts as a brake to reduce the downside risk of the portfolio when stocks go down.
 This works because when stocks fall, bonds typically rise.
 The bond allocation has the potential to offset a large portion of the fall in the equity allocation.

 Portfolio Shield™ was designed around our monetary system, along with the business and credit cycles.
 With a deep understanding of how the stock and bond markets work inside our monetary system, the strategy can adjust between both as economic conditions change.

 Portfolio Shield™ uses five highly liquid, low-fee ETFs.
 Large market makers back each ETF to provide maximize liquidity during the monthly rebalancing and to provide daily liquidity to meet client needs.

 iShares Trust 7-10 Year Treasury Bond ETF (IEF)